QuentinNivon/VBPMN/README_CADP_UPDATE.txt

 4) Copy all the files of the most recent folder (such as ``2023k'' or ``2024a'') inside your new folder

+5) Open the ``check_compatibility.sh'' file and add the current CADP version to the ``case'' statement on line 31.

-5) Find your version on the ``https://cadp.inria.fr/changes.html'' webpage and check the ``HISTORY file item'' column.
+6) Find your version on the ``https://cadp.inria.fr/changes.html'' webpage and check the ``HISTORY file item'' column.
    If it contains black items only, open the ``CHANGES.txt'' file an replace its content by ``Same as version <most_recent_previous_version>'' (i.e., ``Same as version 2024-a "Eindhoven"'').
 Then,